pointlinker/Unimate/README.md

 # Unimate
-Client-side RAD (Rapid Application Development)
+RAD

+Whads'isit?
+This is a Rapid Application Development tool !

+Next?
+Yes.. zooon ...